-Please use the following online and social media resources as supplemental guides and information pertaining to the FIRST Robotics and our Team 48 safety programs.
-These references are for information, education and entertainment.
+Please use the following online and social media resources as supplemental guides and information pertaining to our Team 48 and the FIRST Robotics' safety programs.
+These references are for information, education and inspiration.

 Team 48 Website - Safety Page: delphielite.com/safety/